We provide the rates rebate scheme on behalf of the Department of Internal Affairs.

 Check if you're eligible

-You may be able to apply for a rates rebate if your household income is $50,000 or less, or if you live in a retirement village or a trust-owned property.
+You may be able to apply for a rates rebate if your property was your place of residence on 1 July 2023 or you live in a retirement village with a licence to occupy and your household income is $54,000 or less.

 For other types of ownership and living situations check this information